Kishore310121104052/Ride-Share-Project/README.md

 # Ride-Share-Project
-RideShareProject: A Java-based RideShare application enabling riders and drivers to manage and book rides.
-Features include user authentication, ride posting, search, and requests.
-Data is persisted using file I/O.rsdgsdhz
+RideShareProject: The RideShare Application is a Python-based console application designed to facilitate ride-sharing by connecting riders and drivers.
+This application allows users to perform essential ride-sharing functions including posting rides, searching for available rides, requesting rides, and managing ride requests.
+It is structured to handle three distinct user roles: Riders, Drivers, and Administrators, each with specific functionalities tailored to their needs.